juanpallotta/GALION_Lidar_Tools/README.md

 The World Meteorological Organization (WMO) Global Atmospheric Watch (GAW) Aerosol Lidar Observation Network (GALION) was formed in 2008.
 GALION is a lidar network of networks organized through the GAW program to coordinate network activities and provide comprehensive profiling of atmospheric aerosols, clouds, gases, and thermodynamic structure (from https://galion.world/).

 In order to homogenize the data, GALION Network uses JSON data files to report their measurements.
-The JSON files contain metadata reporting generar information about the site, persons in charge.
+The JSON files contain metadata reporting general information about the site, its status and the persons in charge.
+Also,

 The script ***galion_auto_json_generator.py*** is a command line tool to fill the variable ***available*** inside the *json* file based on the saved LICEL lidar files.